-Greek Buddha Bowl is a well balanced vegetarian dish with feta cheese, chickpeas, Kamut couscous, cucumber, tomato, kale chips and Kalamata olives topped with a greek dressing for a healthy but filling meal.
+Greek Buddha Bowl is a fun vegetarian dish with feta, chickpeas, Kamut couscous, cucumber, tomato, kale chips and Kalamata olives.
+Topped with a Greek dressing for a healthy bite.

-For this particular Greek version of Buddha bowl, I’ve added a nice feta cheese to give that extra “smooth” factor to the dish, a juicy and salty Kalamata olive and its sidekicks of cucumber and tomato.
-The dressing is the typical Greek one with fresh garlic, extra-virgin olive oil, flat leave parsley and lime to keep it authentic.
+For this Greek version, I’ve added feta cheese to give that extra “smooth” factor, Kalamata olive and typical cucumber and tomato.
+The dressing is the usual Greek one using fresh garlic, extra-virgin olive oil, flat leave parsley and lime.

-For last but not the least; the chickpeas.
-A great proteins source which is being cultivated in Greece since 3000 B.C. making this dish complete.
-Chickpeas are great addition to any meal, and filled with health benefits (Check out this link if you want to know more).
-You could replace the chickpeas by some nice white beans.
+Last but not the least; the chickpeas.
+A great protein source which is being cultivated in Greece since 3000 B.C. making this dish complete.
+Chickpeas are a great addition to any meal and are filled with health benefits (Check out this link if you want to know more).
+Although, you could replace the chickpeas with some nice white beans.

-I’ve added a few kale chips to give the dish this extra crunch, but if you prefer replace it by some nice crunchy lettuce like arugula.
-Here is my recipe of Truffle Kale Chips recipe otherwise they sell them in many supermarkets now.
+I’ve added a few kale chips to give the dish this extra crunch.
+Here is my recipe for Truffle Kale Chips recipe otherwise they sell them in many supermarkets now.
 On another note, a few bell pepper pieces in there would be a great crunch also!

-This Buddha bowl is served cold or luck warm meaning it’s suitable for work lunch, picnic, or to bring to a potluck or simply diner.
+This Buddha bowl is served cold or luck warm meaning it’s suitable for work lunch, picnic, potluck or simply dinner.
 You can add the dressing ahead of time, and let it get soaked into the chickpeas.
-You’ll see, this bowl is going to become one of your favorite “fast and fabulous” bowl to make!
+You’ll see, this bowl is going to become one of your favourite “fast and fabulous” bowls to make!

 Greek Buddha Bowl